huggingface/optimum-habana/examples/audio-classification/README.md

 > If your model classification head dimensions do not fit the number of labels in the dataset, you can specify `--ignore_mismatched_sizes` to adapt it.

-> If your data has a sampling rate which is different from the one of the data the model was trained on, this script will raise an error.
-> Resampling with the `datasets` library is not supported on HPUs yet.

 ## Multi-HPU